Last update Dec. 4, 2020

 Moderate exercise is healthy and perfectly compatible with breastfeeding, with no changes in the composition of milk or a decrease in its production, which may even increase (Be'er 2020, CML 2012, HWA 2009).

 Maternal exercise does not cause weight loss in the infant (Daley 2012, Su 2007, Dewey 1994).

-Resistance and aerobic exercise may slow bone loss during lactation (Lovelady 2009).
+Resistance and aerobic exercise can delay bone loss during breastfeeding (Lovelady 2009).

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.